mi-lee/stat545-data-analysis-r/HW3/HW3.md

 ## Report your process.

 * The shortcut for `%>%` is Shift-Alt-> for Macs!
-Don't make the same mistake I did (using Command + option + m) which kept minimizing RStudio.
+Don't make the same mistake I did (using Command + option + m) which will minimize RStudio.
-* Jenny wasn't kidding when she said `magrittr` and `dplyr` would change our life.
-Complicated problems become trivial once I got the hang of using `tbl_df` and ` %>%`.
+* Jenny wasn't kidding when she said `magrittr` and `dplyr` would change our lives.
+Complicated problems became trivial once I got the hang of using `tbl_df` and ` %>%`.
 * I had too much fun playing with Jeffrey Arnold's `ggthemes`.
 Documentation is [here.](https://github.com/jrnold/ggthemes)
 * ggplot2 is amazing.
 I'm still amazed by how quickly these graphs can be created, with intuitive colour scales and themes.
 The only issue I see with it is that there are quite a bit of small details that need tweaking, that are very difficult to fix in R itself.
-Nathan Yau's process is to make all graphics in R first and Illustrator after, and I think I will be following that procedure from now on.
+[Nathan Yau's](flowingdata.com) process is to make all graphics in R first and Illustrator after, and I think I will be following that procedure from now on.